sudev/MinixMajor/jekyll-doc/_posts/2013-06-05-VFS-Introduction.md

 date: 2013-06-05 12:00:00
 order: 2
 ---
+##Virtual File System
+Virtual File System is an abstraction layer – over the file system implementations – in the operating system.
+It provides a common interface for the applications so that they can access different types of underlying file systems in a uniform way and therefore the differences in their properties are hidden.
+This interface consist of the file system related system calls.

+The VFS also provides a common interface for the underlying file systems and manages resources that are independent from the underlying file systems.
+This common interface ensures that new file system implementations can be added easily.

 ##Introduction to Design of VFS in Minix Operating System.

 Exploiting modularity is a key idea behind MINIX, therefore the design of the Virtual File system layer is also driven by this idea.
 In contrast to the monolithic